-(1) Any victim of domestic abuse may file a petition and affidavit for a protection order as provided in this section.
+(1)(a) Any victim of domestic abuse may file a petition and affidavit for a protection order as provided in this section.
 Upon the filing of such a petition and affidavit in support thereof, the court may issue a protection order without bond granting the following relief:

-(a) Enjoining the respondent from imposing any restraint upon the petitioner or upon the liberty of the petitioner;
+(i) Enjoining the respondent from imposing any restraint upon the petitioner or upon the liberty of the petitioner;

-(b) Enjoining the respondent from threatening, assaulting, molesting, attacking, or otherwise disturbing the peace of the petitioner;
+(ii) Enjoining the respondent from threatening, assaulting, molesting, attacking, or otherwise disturbing the peace of the petitioner;

-(c) Enjoining the respondent from telephoning, contacting, or otherwise communicating with the petitioner;
+(iii) Enjoining the respondent from telephoning, contacting, or otherwise communicating with the petitioner;

-(d) Removing and excluding the respondent from the residence of the petitioner, regardless of the ownership of the residence;
+(iv) Removing and excluding the respondent from the residence of the petitioner, regardless of the ownership of the residence;

-(e) Ordering the respondent to stay away from any place specified by the court;
+(v) Ordering the respondent to stay away from any place specified by the court;

-(f) Awarding the petitioner temporary custody of any minor children not to exceed ninety days;
+(vi) Awarding the petitioner temporary custody of any minor children not to exceed ninety days;

-(g) Enjoining the respondent from possessing or purchasing a firearm as defined in section 28-1201; or
+(vii) Enjoining the respondent from possessing or purchasing a firearm as defined in section 28-1201; or

-(h) Ordering such other relief deemed necessary to provide for the safety and welfare of the petitioner and any designated family or household member.
+(viii) Ordering such other relief deemed necessary to provide for the safety and welfare of the petitioner and any designated family or household member.